 The desire for nicotine may be worse in triggering situations.
 Examples of these may include times of stress or when having drinks with friends.
 Over time, these triggers become much less powerful.

 Nicotine tests can also detect nicotine in the body when people have used an electronic cigarette or a vape.

 Vaping is a relatively recent invention, and so little research has looked into its short- and long-term effects.
 Researchers do not yet know whether the body processes nicotine differently from cigarettes or vapes.

 Also, it is difficult to tell how much nicotine people inhale from vaping.
 This is because vape solutions contain different quantities of nicotine.
-Furthermore, labeling has shown inaccuracy with a -89 to 28 percent variance between the label and the actual nicotine content.
+Furthermore, labeling has shown inaccuracy with a

 - The amount of nicotine in the vaping solution.

 - The efficiency with which vaping devices deliver nicotine.

 - Differences in how people use vaping devices, including frequency and length of inhalation.

 Testing of people for nicotine is sometimes done for insurance or job-related reasons.
 Nicotine tests measure a person's exposure to nicotine, and if they have been exposed, by how much.
 These tests look for traces of nicotine and other related substances, such as cotinine.

 Cotinine is a more reliable measure of tobacco use because it stays in the body for much longer.
 The half-life of nicotine is 2 hours, while the half-life of cotinine is approximately 16 hours.